 Code Title Credits

 PY.830.202 Improv/Authentic Movement 2

-PY.830.301 Choreography 1 9

-& PY.830.302 and Course PY.830.302 Not Found
+PY.830.301 & PY.830.302 Choreography 1 and Choreography 2 6

-& PY.830.404 and Course PY.830.404 Not Found
+PY.830.404 Cho reography 3 3

 Humanities

 All BFA students are required to successfully complete Liberal Arts courses, beginning with a two-year Core Curriculum (12 credits).
 The majority of Peabody students will take the Core Curriculum in their first two years of study.
 However, students in need of intense writing instruction will take six credits of Writing Intensive in their first year and begin the Core Curriculum in their second year.
 ESL 1 does not count toward fulfillment of degree requirements, and the grades earned are not calculated in the student's GPA; however, the hours are counted as part of the course load for tuition and full-time enrollment determination.